The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 There are individuals.

-A high-status man suffers with monogamy because he could more easily get more women.
+A high-status man suffers from monogamy because he could more easily get more women.

 But a high-status woman gains from monogamy because a high-status male will be under pressure to commit to her.